achimcc/canvas-ui-redux/README.md

 const contracts=useSelector(selectors.file.contracts.allContracs)
 ```

-The way to upload any data is by accessing the action with the `useActions` hook.
-The  creators are already wrapped with redux's dispatch funciton, so the will be dispatched as soon as they are calles.
-This means to upload a new contract file which is then available for instantiaion and to be queried as descried above, you do:
+The way to send commands to the API is by accessing the action with the `useActions` hook.
+The action creators are already wrapped with redux's dispatch function, so they will be dispatched as soon as they get called.
+This means, to upload a new contract file which is then available for instantiaion and to be queried as descried above, you do:

 ```
 import {useActions} from '../../redux'
 ...
+const actions = useActions()
 const file=... //some file to upload actions.file.upload(file)
 ```